VideoAmp/flint/TUTORIAL.md

 and check your browser's JavaScript console.

-## Using a Flint Cluster in a Jupyter Scala Notebook
+# Using a Flint Cluster in a Jupyter Scala Notebook

 VideoAmp has developed tools to make using a Flint cluster in a [Jupyter Scala](https://github.com/jupyter-scala/jupyter-scala) notebook easy and seamless.
 If you want to access an existing HDFS cluster, your Jupyter host will need to have Hadoop and your site's HDFS configuration files installed.
 Otherwise, Spark will not be able to find your HDFS filesystem.

 We've provided a [starter notebook](notebooks/flint_starter_notebook.ipynb) for accessing a Flint cluster.
 It includes comments that should make it self-explanatory.
 Essentially, all you need to connect a notebook to a Flint cluster is that cluster's master IP address.
 The bootstrapping process handles the rest.

-This concludes our tutorial.
-We hope it has proven helpful in deploying Flint in your organization.
-We welcome your feedback on Slack.